InPhyT/UnrollingAverages.jl/README.md

 ## How to Cite

-If you use this data in your work, please cite this repository using the following metadata:
+If you use this package in your work, please cite this repository using the following metadata:

 ```bib
 @software{Monticone_Moroni_UnrollingAverages_2021,